 Leaders-in-Residence - Presidents of student councils, Honor Society and Beta Club presidents, and/or state officers in any student organization are eligible for \$1,000.
 Recipients participate in a special leadership development program and may apply for residence hall staff positions worth approximately \$6,000 per year.
-A student must be a regularly admitted student to UT Martin and live in the residence hall.
+A student must have a minimum of 20 ACT and 3.00 GPA and live in the residence hall.